nordic-rse/nordic-rse.github.io/content/association/_index.md

 procedures.

-The association is governed by an annual assembly of it's members, which is held mainly online, and it's day to day activities are taken care of by a board.
+The association is governed by an annual assembly of it's members, which is held mainly online, and its day to day activities are taken care of by a board.

 # Membership